openjdk/amber-docs/site/guides/text-blocks-guide.md

         And whether pigs have wings.'
         """;

-**_G2.
-If a string fits on a single line, without concatenation and escaped newlines, you should probably continue to use a string literal._**
+### G2.
+If a string fits on a single line, without concatenation and escaped newlines, you should probably continue to use a string literal. {#G2}

     // ORIGINAL - is a text block helpful here?
     String name = """